The Ritz Hotel, London: High society

 On 4 August 1914, Lady Diana Cooper's future husband, Duff Cooper, then a Foreign Office official, dined at the Ritz with the Earl of Essex and his American wife, Adele Capell (née Grant) and Patrick Shaw-Stewart, and later that day announced that World War I had broken out to the party.
 Before the war began, the German and Austrian embassies both retained tables at the Ritz Restaurant.
 The hotel suffered during the war, and lost nearly £50,000 in 1915 alone; the ballroom was usually empty and lights went out by 10pm, but rooms were still in demand and the hoteliers believed it to be worth keeping open.
 Socialites such as Lady Cynthia Asquith, daughter-in-law of H. H. Asquith and Lord Basil Blackwood were documented in her diaries to have dined at the Ritz in the spring of 1916.
-The following year, she held a lavish dinner party with the likes of Osbert Sitwell, Gilbert Russell and Maud Nelke and Clare Tennant.
+The following year, she held a lavish dinner party with the likes of Osbert Sitwell, Gilbert Russell and Maud Julia Augusta Russell and Clare Tennant.

 In September 1917, a shell exploded in Green Park in close proximity to the Ritz, and according to Lord Ivor Churchill it broke all of the windows to adjacent Wimbourne House.
 David Lloyd George held a number of secret meetings at the Ritz during the latter half of the war, organised by Sir Basil Zaharoff, and it was at the Ritz that he made the decision to intervene on behalf of Greece against Turkey.
 The Duke of Marlborough recorded dining at the Ritz; "I lunched at the Ritz.
 The whole social world goes there, prices being cheap.
 All women there from M. Paget to the latest tart."
 A November 1917 article in the Daily Herald titled "How they starve at the Ritz" detailed the lavish meals on offer despite national food shortages.
 The story was extensively reprinted in leaflets and some historians believe that it pushed the government into introducing compulsory rationing.